IBM-Cloud/nodejs-loopback-api-cloudant/README.md

   $ cf push
   ```

 And voila!
-You now have your very own REST API!.
+You now have your very own REST API! at YOURAPPNAME.mybluemix.net/api/Items .
+You can use the API Explorer to easily insert, delete, or update items: YOURAPPNAME.mybluemix.net/explorer

 ## Troubleshooting